Bitfi/bitfi-chrome-extension/extension/README.md

 ## API
 You can check if the extension is installed by checking the `window.bitfi` variable in a context of your browser.
-To check if a user is authenticated to the extension, invoke an async method `window.bitfi.getAccount` [example](https://github.com/just4hacking/Wallet/blob/33bb80434f361399fb15164adfa6d1b7e6660dff/src/wallets/hardware/bitfi/index.js#L38-L51).
+To check if a user is authenticated to the extension, invoke the async method `window.bitfi.getAccount` [example](https://github.com/just4hacking/Wallet/blob/33bb80434f361399fb15164adfa6d1b7e6660dff/src/wallets/hardware/bitfi/index.js#L38-L51).
 It will return an address of the authenticated user as a string, otherwise `null` will be returned if not authenticated

 To send a request for signing, please invoke an async method [example](https://github.com/just4hacking/Wallet/blob/33bb80434f361399fb15164adfa6d1b7e6660dff/src/wallets/hardware/bitfi/index.js#L78-L92)